 2. Identify Your KPIs Per Goal

 Social media metrics help marketers figure out how well their campaigns are performing and the ROI from them.
-Key to this is tracking the right KPIs (key performance indicators).
+The key to this is tracking the right KPIs (key performance indicators).
 But before you get to that, identify your social media KPIs first.

 Is your campaign reaching the right audience?
 How far does your messaging reach them on social media?